Specialty Service

 Done correctly, it requires structural framing, a properly sized header to carry the load above the new opening, exterior weatherproofing, matching siding patch work, and interior drywall, paint, and trim.
 Done incorrectly, it leaks, sags, or — worst case — compromises the structure of the wall.

 That's why we treat every cut-in as a planned remodeling project, not a window install.
 Before we cut a single stud, we identify load paths, mark utility lines (electrical, plumbing, HVAC), confirm rough opening dimensions for the window or door you've selected, and lay out the exterior patch so the finished wall looks like the opening was always there.
+If you're also planning a straight swap elsewhere, see our window replacement and entry & patio door services.

 Most of our cut-ins are completed in 1–3 days depending on scope, with the home dried-in and weather-tight by end of day one.